eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 ```
 Then add Julia to `PATH` (usually done in your `.bashrc`, `.profile`, or `config` file).

+> **Note for Windows users**\
+> When installing Julia 1.6 on Windows, make sure to check the "Add PATH" tick or ensure Julia is on PATH (see **[help]**).
+Julia's REPL has a built-in shell mode you can access typing `;` that natively works on Unix-based systems.
+On Windows, you can access the Windows shell by typing `Powershell` within the shell mode, and exit it typing `exit`, as described [here](https://docs.julialang.org/en/v1/stdlib/REPL/#man-shell-mode).

 ### Terminal + external editor
 Ensure you have a text editor with syntax highlighting support for Julia.
 [Sublime Text](https://www.sublimetext.com/download) and [Atom](https://atom.io) can be recommended.